Add Microsoft Edge for Windows 10 to Microsoft Intune

 - Windows 10 RS2 and above is required.

-- Any pre-installed versions of Microsoft Edge version 77 and later for developer and beta channels in user context will be overwritten with Edge installed in system context.
+- Any pre-installed versions of Microsoft Edge version 77 and later for all channels in user context will be overwritten with Edge installed in system context.

 Configure the app in Intune

 You can add a Microsoft Edge version 77 and later to Intune using the following steps: